mkkhg/test-site/index.rst

                             },

                         },
-                        "helper":"Send contact data, and we will get back to you" }
+                        "helper":"Send contact data, and we will get back to you", "focus":false,
+                        "hideInitValidationError":true
+                        }

   }